hendrism/stellar-expeditions/README.md

 ## Notification System

 Notifications now appear as a centered modal with optional icons and action buttons.
 They automatically dismiss after 4&nbsp;seconds and can also be closed manually.

+## Progressive Web App

+A service worker is included at `src/service-worker.js` and registered via `src/serviceWorkerRegistration.js`.
+Production builds will cache assets for offline use.
+Learn more at [Create React App PWA docs](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app).